ZeedKey/Kaggle-Titanic-ML/README.md

 # Kaggle-Titanic-ML
-Collection of all of my Titanic models
+Collection of all of my models for Titanic task